Explore the Rogue River Canyon!

 The charm of this roadless, motorless class II-IV white water adventure is interspersed with tranquil pools, narrow canyons edged by towering cliffs and old growth Douglas Fir Forests, mixed with a variety of deciduous trees.
 This Lower Rogue River Canyon adventure offers several side hikes, numerous waterfalls, loads of history and tales and a historic museum in one of the most beautiful, wildlife filled canyons in the lower 48 states.
 Otter, Beaver, Black Tail Deer, Black Bear, Osprey, King Fisher, Blue and Green Heron, Bald and Golden Eagle, Wild Turkey and a variety of ducks and other wildlife call this place home and are common sightings here.

-Every Tuesday and Friday our Rogue River Canyon lodge-to-lodge itinerary takes advantage of Black Bar and Paradise lodges, the two most pristine and comfortable wilderness lodges available.
+Every Tuesday and Friday our Rogue River Rafting lodge-to-lodge itinerary enjoys Black Bar and Paradise lodges, the two most pristine and comfortable wilderness lodges available.
 This means that at the conclusion of each day’s activity, hot showers, fresh linen and the finest family-style home cooked meals anywhere await you.
 Come, see, and share this very special place with us.
 This is truly a river that should be on everybody’s list of “things to see and do” at least once before life passes them by.

 |Please note: Add 5% for use, demo fees.|